Camera Aperture Demonstration

 VIRIN: 200806-D-ZW071-1001

-f / 11 - f / 22 aperture setting best used for:
+f/11 - f/22 aperture setting best used for:

-• Brightly-lit environment
+• Brightly-lit environments

 • Majority of image in focus